 At the moment if you want to get married and you don’t want a big wedding what do you do?
 Maybe you just want it to be just the two of you?
 Or maybe you only want a handful of guests?

-So what happens if you just want to get married?
-Sooner rather than later…?
+So what happens if you want a small wedding?

 A Micro Wedding could be the perfect option for you…

 A trend that started a while ago for smaller more intimate weddings.
 You can’t completely avoid everyone unless you elope (and if you want to elope check out the elopement ideas).

 So lets rethink traditional wedding options…